-Macereta is a city located in the region of Marche in central Italy and the capital of the Macerata province.
-The historic city center is located on a hill between the Potenza and the Chienti rivers, while the modern part has been developed below in the plains of the rivers.
-The population of the city is close to 43,000 and the two towns of Macerata are connected by an elevator.
-The city is famous for being the birth place of Matteo Ricci who was a humanist and a mathematician.
-Ricci was the first Westerner to visit Beijing in 1601 and would go on to translate various classics like Cicero and Euclid into Chinese.
-The city was also home to Giuseppe Tucci, a scholar of Asian cultures who was born in 1894, and the painter and architect Ivo Pannagi.
+Macerata is a city located in the region of Marche in central Italy, and is the capital of the Macerata province.
+The historic city center is located on a hill between the Potenza and the Chienti rivers, while the modern part has been developed below, in the same rivers' plains.
+The population of the city is close to 43,000 and the old and new part are connected by an elevator.
+The city is famous for being the birth place of Matteo Ricci, a 17th century humanist and mathematician.
+Ricci was the first Westerner to visit Beijing in 1601, and would go on to translate various classics like Cicero and Euclid into Chinese.
+The city was also home to Giuseppe Tucci, a scholar of Asian cultures born in 1894, and the painter and architect Ivo Pannagi.
 Tucci was the recipient of the prestigious Jawaharlal Nehru Award in 1978 for pioneering archaeological excavations in locations like Tibet and Iran.

-The easiest way to reach the city is by the state buses, which are quite punctual and extensively cover most towns and cities in the region to Macerata.
-If you want to take a bus it’s not necessary to buy tickets in advance, they can be purchased at the station before leaving.
+The easiest way to reach the city is by state buses, which are quite punctual and extensively cover most towns and cities in the region.
+Remember it is not necessary to buy tickets in advance, they can be purchased at the station before leaving.
 Another comfortable option for reaching Macerata is to drive into the city.

 Moving Around in Macerata